Nature's Best Hope Is You!

 11:45 a.m.–2:00 p.m.

-Mike Piccioni, member of the Biodiversity Project at MLUC, shares a personal story: his ongoing efforts to create a more wildlife and pollinator friendly yard.
-He shares some tips on how to create a native plant rain garden.
-Enjoy a delicious home cooked lunch ($10 donation per person), fellowship, and time for questions and answers.
-RSVP by clicking here.
+Mike Piccioni, member of the Biodiversity Project at MLUC, shared a personal story: his ongoing efforts to create a more wildlife and pollinator friendly yard.
+He shared some tips on how to create a native plant rain garden.

 11:45 a.m.–2:00 p.m.

-Mike Piccioni, member of the Biodiversity Project at MLUC, shares a personal story: his ongoing efforts to create a more wildlife and pollinator friendly yard.
-He shares some tips on how to create a native plant rain garden.
-Enjoy a delicious home cooked lunch ($10 donation per person), fellowship, and time for questions and answers.
-RSVP by clicking here.
+Mike Piccioni, member of the Biodiversity Project at MLUC, shared a personal story: his ongoing efforts to create a more wildlife and pollinator friendly yard.
+He shared some tips on how to create a native plant rain garden.

 with garden designer Michelle Detwiler